jumpingjoy/watchnationpro/fitbit-sense-review.md

 {% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}

 ## Final Words:
 Fitbit Sense’s approach to things such as its SpO2 and skin temperature sensors makes it the best watch for your health.
 Fitbit Sense uses these readings, as well as a handful of other readings, and gives you a more holistic view of your body condition.
-While the Apple Watch 6 is still the best overall smartwatch, the Fitbit Sense offers the most of any smartwatch when it comes to your health.
+While the Apple Watch 6 is still the best overall smartwatch, the Fitbit Sense offers the most of any smartwatch when it comes to womens health <a href="https://www.healthline.com/health/womens-health">(1)</a>.

 {% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}